-The problem remaining was that the child is a source of great concern to the supernatural community, causing a political nightmare.
-The solution was proposed at the beginning of book 4, which was, incidentally, the first book I read in this series.
-I fell in love with the Parasol Protectorate in chapter 1 book 4, when I met Alexia, large with child, struggling to rise from a chair, surrounded by men (?) whose survival skills included producing food for her on demand and placating her whilst presenting her with a solution to the political problem: Alexia’s child was to be adopted by Lord Akeldama.
+The problem remaining is the child, a source of great concern to the supernatural community, and a political nightmare.
+A solution was proposed at the beginning of book 4, which was, incidentally, the first book I read in this series.
+I fell in love with the Parasol Protectorate in chapter 1 book 4, when I met Alexia, large with child, struggling to rise from a chair, surrounded by men (?) whose survival skills included producing food for her on demand and placating her whilst presenting her with a solution to the political problem.
+Lord Akeldama would adopt Alexia’s child.
 Another adventure ensued, ending with the birth of the baby and the settling of domestic arrangements.

-Book five commences when the inappropriately named Prudence, Alexia’s daughter, is a toddler ruling the combined households of Lord Akeldama and his drones, and Conall Maccon’s wolf pack as only a toddler can.
-Prudence’s bath night took the combined might of both households to execute without disaster as she absorbed the immortal state of vampires or werewolves upon touch.
-This resulted in Prudence leaping on to a mantelpiece, lisping her refusal of her bath around fangs, followed by a puppy romping down the street.
+Book five commences.
+The inappropriately named Prudence, Alexia’s daughter, is a toddler ruling the combined households of Lord Akeldama’s gay hive and Conall Maccon’s wolf pack as only a toddler can.
+Prudence’s bath night took the combined might of both households to execute without disaster.
+She absorbed the immortal state of vampires or werewolves upon touch.
+This resulted in Prudence leaping on to a mantelpiece, lisping her refusal of her bath around fangs, then she turned into a puppy and romped down the street.
 (During the June 2023 update I realize I NEED TO RE-READ THESE BOOKS.
 It’s been a while.
 And they are delicious and delightful.)

-The combination of Victorian manners and madcap adventure woven around pregnancy and then child raising, makes this unique story all the more delightful.
-Carriger spoofs real-life difficulties with raising children while successfully combining action and adventure into an engaging story, then wraps up the series while it still fresh.
+The combination of Victorian manners and madcap adventure woven around pregnancy and then child raising makes this unique story all the more delightful.
+Carriger spoofs real-life difficulties with raising children while successfully combining action and adventure into an engaging story.
+Then she wrapped the series while it still fresh.
 (And then, years after this review was originally written, Carriger wrote a sequel series!)

 Carriger’s conclusion to the story arc is, in nearly every way satisfying.
-Carriger has previously stated that she will continue to write in this world but not with these characters; it is my hope that Prudence is one of the characters she takes into future stories, but as a teen or grown woman.
+She previously stated that she intended to continue working in this world but not with these characters.
+It is my hope that Prudence is one of the characters she takes into future stories, but as a teen or grown woman.
 (And I was NOT disappointed!
 Spotted Custard Protocol is not to be missed!)

 I give Timeless 5 stars for worldbuilding, character development, aesthetics, plot, story arc, conclusion and, most of all, for providing a satisfying pregnancy and child-rearing experience after the ‘happily ever after’.